doomemacs/doomemacs/modules/README.md

 Modules loosely take after Spacemacs' notion of layers, but are not intended to be interchangeable.
 Their purpose is _almost_ purely organizational.

-Use `featurep!` to check for other modules:
+Use `featurep!` to check for module availability:

 ```emacs-lisp
 ;; from modules/lang/go/packages.el